-Sonoma Water environmental staff finished 2023 effectiveness monitoring in December to evaluate newly and previously constructed reaches, to quantify the habitat areas meeting desired conditions, and to identify maintenance needs.
+Sonoma Water environmental staff completed 2023 effectiveness monitoring in December to evaluate newly and previously constructed reaches, to quantify the habitat areas meeting desired conditions, and to identify maintenance needs.
 Staff also completed pre-project surveys of reaches to be constructed in 2024.
 Methods include collecting bathymetric data with survey equipment, measuring water depth and velocity, recording aquatic habitat types and characteristics, collecting topographic data and aerial photography with drones, and monitoring fish use using pit tags and fish surveys.
 In 2023, Sonoma Water crews completed effectiveness monitoring on 12 enhancement reaches (1 preenhancement, 4 post-enhancement, 7 post-effective flow).
-Information collected is also being used to prioritize and plan for maintenance activities such as invasive vegetation management, removal of nuisance sedimentation, and repair of flood damage or erosion that impairs project function.
+Information collected is also being used to prioritize enhancement reaches to monitor in 2024, and plan for maintenance activities such as invasive vegetation management, removal of nuisance sedimentation, and repair of flood damage or erosion that impairs project function.